edwinacunav/hiddenchest/README.md

     - `image_format` and `image_format=` let you check out or assign a preferred image format for your screenshots.
 Available options are:
          - :jpg or 0 for JPG format - default option
          - :png or 1 for PNG format
+    - `snapshot_dir` and `snapshot_filename` define the directory and base name of your screenshots.
+    - `save_dir` and `save_filename` define the directory and base name of your saved games.
+    - `auto_create_dirs` lets you create directories whenever you do not want to use any of the default paths.
 * The `Backdrop` module, available on all RGSS versions, lets you create a temporary snapshot of a previous map to use it in any scene class at will.
 Use any of the following calls to create the bitmap you will need in your (custom) scene.
 Later you can assign its bitmap to an instance variable of your choice by calling its `bitmap` or `bitmap_dup` method.
 After freezing the scene with `Graphics.freeze`, call `clear_bitmap` to dispose it properly or dispose your sprite's bitmap directly in case you want to keep it for later use and you previously used the `bitmap_dup` method.
     - `keep_bitmap` - Your map without any special effects.
     - `gray_bitmap` - Grayish version of your map.